 “I recognised him easily as if I had just seen him yesterday or the day before…and that was not by one or two general signs, but by so many visible and specific signs that hardly one person in ten hundred thousand (a million) might be found who would have marks of the same kind.”
 (Margaret of Burgundy, 1493).

 Besides his aunt, Richard was accepted as Richard IV of England by Phillip I (Duke of Burgundy), Maximilian I, (the Holy Roman Emperor), Albert III (King of Germany) and James IV (King of Scotland).
 With the support of these monarchs in finance, manpower and shipping, Richard raised an army and, over a 3-year period, attempted several invasions of England: first from Ireland, then from Scotland and finally from Cornwall.
 But English support for the Yorkist cause was waning as Yorkist numbers and enthusiasm had been shredded by ten years of lost battles and judicial executions.
 Lacking substantial English support, all Richard’s attempts failed, and he was finally captured by Henry VII’s forces in 1495.
 Under torture, Richard signed a prepared statement saying that he was Perkin Warbeck, the son of a boatman from Tournai in France, who had been recruited and schooled in his deception by Margaret of York.
-The “confession” did not save him.
-In 1499 Richard was beheaded at the Tower of London under the name of Perkin Warbeck (or, in other accounts, Piers Osbeck).
-Thus passed the last Plantagenet King of England – a dynasty which had ruled England since Henry II, 231 years before.
+The forced “confession” did not save him.
+In 1499, Richard was hung (beheading, being considered more merciful, was reserved for nobility) at the Tower and buried under the name of Perkin Warbeck.

 THE URN IN THE ABBEY

-THE URN IN THE ABBEY CROPIn a niche at the back of the Lady Chapel of Westminster Abbey, behind the tombs of Elizabeth I and Mary Queen of Scots, is a marble urn which, according to the Latin legend on the plinth, holds the bones of Edward V and Richard Duke of York.
+In a niche at the back of the Lady Chapel of Westminster Abbey, behind the tombs of Elizabeth I and Mary Queen of Scots, is a marble urn which, according to the Latin legend on the plinth, holds the bones of Edward V and Richard Duke of York.
 Click for a sharper image.
 Photo by author.

 The urn was opened in 1933, and its contents examined by two anatomists, I.E. Tanner and W.J.
 Whyte.
 From the start, Tanner and Whyte never seriously thought to question that they were dealing with the remains of the Princes in the Tower.
-They took a detailed measurements, X-rays and numerous B&W photographs.
+They took a detailed measurements, X-rays and numerous B &W photographs.
 Their conclusion was much the same as that of Dr White 260 years before: the urn contained the jumbled and incomplete bones of two young boys, one aged around 8 years, the other around 12.

-But until then, we are back to square one.
+Until then, we are back to square one.
 Which leads me to some …

 FINAL THOUGHTS

-Motivations, and reconstructions of events not recorded, follow “balance of probability” arguments rather than the tougher criteria of “beyond all reasonable doubt”.
+The truth of these documents, the motivations of their writers and reconstructions of events not recorded, follow “balance of probability” arguments rather than the tougher criteria of “beyond all reasonable doubt”.
 With the winnowing of evidence through the passage of time and the passage through the hands of early Tudor monarchs, this is probably the best that can ever be achieved.

 For me, Phillipa Langley’s account of the period offers a more believable history than the carefully crafted Tudor version that is still, by and large, accepted by mainstream historians.